 DCG seeks new banking partners after SVB collapse.
 (FS)

-Crypto conglomerate Digital Currency Group is looking to find new banking partners for portfolio companies following the collapse of Silicon Valley Bank, Signature Bank, and Silvergate, DealStreetAsia
+Crypto conglomerate Digital Currency Group is looking to find new banking partners for portfolio companies following the collapse of Silicon Valley Bank, Signature Bank, and Silvergate, DealStreetAsia reported.

 Santander, HSBC and Deutsche Bank are still willing to connect with crypto firms, after recent banking failures in the United States left crypto firms and tech startups stranded and hunting for new banking partners.